illinois-cs241/illinois-cs241.github.io/index.md

 ## Exams

-All exams, except the final, are in the CBTF and require signing up here: <https://cbtf.engr.illinois.edu/>
+All exams, except the final, can be signed up at the [CBTF sign up page](https://cbtf.engr.illinois.edu/)

-Approximate schedule (subject to change).
-The CBTF schedule when known will be published Piazza, but is also available at the above link.
+The tentative schedule is below.
+The CBTF schedule, when known, will be published Piazza, but is also available at the above link.

 |  Week  | Exam             |
 |--------|------------------|